humanmade/altis-documentation/other-docs/getting-started/custom-modules.md

 Your module's file structure can be structured however you like, but we recommend following the [Human Made plugin structure](https://engineering.hmn.md/standards/structure/#plugin-structure).
 This structure ensures your code remains maintainable.

-There are two basic parts required to creating a module: load your module's file in using the Composer autoloader, and register your module with the Platform core.
+There are two basic parts required to creating a module: load your module's file in using the Composer autoloader, and register your module with the Altis core.
 We recommend having a main entrypoint file (conventionally called `load.php`) which handles loading and registering your module, with other code split into functions and classes in separate files (conventionally within an `inc` directory).

 ### Loading Your Module

 In order to use your module, the module needs to be loaded in by the Composer autoloader.
-This allows the module to register itself with the Platform core, as well as load in any functions or classes it needs.
+This allows the module to register itself with the Altis core, as well as load in any functions or classes it needs.

 To load in your module's entrypoint file, add it to a `autoload.files` entry in your project's `composer.json`.
 For example, for a module called `your-module` with an entrypoint file called `load.php`, your `composer.json` should contain: